Cost-Aware Dynamic Cloud Workflow Scheduling using Self-Attention and Evolutionary Reinforcement Learning: Self-Attention Policy Network for Cloud Workflow Scheduling (SPN-CWS)

-\textbf{\emph{Feature concatenation}}: This unit concatenates task features of the ready task with the features from each VM instance.
-In order to perform priority mapping on every VM instance, in this unit, the processed \emph{task-info} is concatenated separately with the \emph{VM-INFO} associated with each candidate VM instance.
+\textbf{\emph{Feature concatenation}}: This component concatenates task features of the ready task with the features from each VM instance.
+In order to perform priority mapping on every VM instance, in this component, the processed \emph{task-info} is concatenated separately with the \emph{VM-INFO} associated with each candidate VM instance.

-\textbf{\emph{Priority mapping}}: This unit maps concatenated task and VM features to priority values that dictate the importance of using any specific VM instance to execute the ready task.
-For example, using the \emph{VM-INFO} features with respect to $v_1$ and the features in the \emph{task-info}, the priority value of VM instance $v_1$ is determined through a FFN included in this unit, as shown in Fig. \ref{policy network}.
+\textbf{\emph{Priority mapping}}: This component maps concatenated task and VM features to priority values that dictate the importance of using any specific VM instance to execute the ready task.
+For example, using the \emph{VM-INFO} features with respect to $v_1$ and the features in the \emph{task-info}, the priority value of VM instance $v_1$ is determined through a FFN included in this component, as shown in Fig. \ref{policy network}.

-\textbf{\emph{VM Selection}}: This unit selects the VM instance with the highest priority value to execute the ready task $rt$.
+\textbf{\emph{VM Selection}}: This component selects the VM instance with the highest priority value to execute the ready task $rt$.